 The latter years of the Zhou Dynasty also witness the development of other spiritualist schools of thought.
-The yin-yang philosophy sees nature as composed of two complimentary opposites - yin (dark, cold, female, negative) and yang (light, hot, male, positive).
+The yin-yang philosophy sees nature as a balance of two complimentary opposites - yin (dark, cold, female, negative) and yang (light, hot, male, positive).
 According to the five elements theory, water, fire, wood, metal and earth are the fundamental essences.

-The Han Dynasty (206 BCE - CE 220) subsequently extends Chinese influence to the Tarim Basin above Tibet, allowing relatively secure trade between China and empires to the west along the 'Silk Road'.
+The Han Dynasty (206 BCE - CE 220) subsequently extends Chinese influence to the Tarim Basin above Tibet, allowing relatively secure trade between China and empires to the west along the Silk Road.
 The dynasty also brings technological innovation, with the invention of paper and porcelain being attributed to the Chinese of the time.

 The Han Dynasty collapses in CE 220, introducing a 400-year period of rule by warlords.
 Reunification comes in CE 589, flowering into the cultural high-point of the Tang Dynasty (618-907).
-Buddhism is incorporated into the Chinese tradition, the invention of block printing provides a new outlet for literature and art, and a corps of independent bureaucrats is created to depoliticise government.
+Buddhism is incorporated into the Chinese tradition, the invention of block printing provides a new outlet for literature and art, and a cohort of independent bureaucrats is created to depoliticise government.

-Westerners begin to arrive in China in numbers, first from Portugal, then Spain, Britain and France, seeking the lucrative trade opportunities that China offers or attempting to win new converts to Christianity.
+Westerners begin to arrive in China in numbers, first from Portugal, then Spain, Britain and France.
+They are seeking the lucrative trade opportunities that China offers or attempting to win new converts to Christianity.
 Their presence is tolerated but strictly controlled.
 In order to equalise a one-sided balance of trade, the foreigners begin to import semiprocessed goods, including opium, which is banned by the emperor and has to be smuggled in.

 The Qing Dynasty's attempts to stop the illicit trade culminate in the Opium War, fought against British forces in 1839-42, and ending with China's humiliating defeat.
 China is forced to cede the island of Hong Kong to the British and to free up the system of trade.

 Attempts by the Qing to introduce reforms to deal with the crisis prove futile and are undermined by a palace coup.
-The subsequent 'Boxer Uprising' of 1900 results in the Qing declaring war on the foreigners, who after inflicting another decisive defeat, demand further concessions.
+The subsequent Boxer Uprising of 1900 results in the Qing declaring war on the foreigners, who after inflicting another decisive defeat, demand further concessions.

 Within China the mood is ripening for the revolutionary overthrow of the old regime and its outmoded notions of governance and order.
-An organised movement begins to focus around the Sun Yat-sen's Tongmeng Hui (United League), which advocates the 'Three Principles of the People' (san min zhuyi) - "nationalism, democracy, and people's livelihood."
+An organised movement begins to focus around the Sun Yat-sen's Tongmeng Hui (United League), which advocates the Three Principles of the People (san min zhuyi) - "nationalism, democracy, and people's livelihood".